shupershuff/Diablo2RLoader/README.md

 Greetings Stranger!
 I'm not surprised to see your kind here.<br>
 This is a free script I made for loading multiple Diablo 2 Resurrected instances (AKA Multiboxing).
 Instead of setting up shortcuts on your desktop for each account (or worse, opening the game from the battlenet client with multiple game installs) and then manually using ProcExp to kill the "Check for other instances" handle, run this one script instead and keep it open to easily switch realms for trades, dclones, rushes etc.
 Oh yea, and no more plain text passwords either.
-Oh and you can check the current and next TZ from this launcher.
+Oh and you can check DClone status and the current TZ~~and next TZ~~ from this launcher.
 Cool aye?

+\* Currently looking for another sources for Next TZ as the previous one seems to not be updating anymore.
+If you have a reliable source or info on how to pull this data please get in touch.

 Script Screenshot:<br>
 ![Launcher](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/b16692f4-49f0-4341-9d00-ba5d27cd6f42)<br>